Pain radiating to the mammary gland. Breast pain in women - normal or dangerous disease

 * The severity of clinical manifestations usually increases with age and sharply weakens or disappears after menopause.

-The occurrence of cyclic mastalgia is associated with a change in hormonal levels.
-More than 2/3 of women, usually of young reproductive age, suffer from this type of disorder, although similar complaints are known in postmenopausal women receiving hormone replacement therapy.
+The occurrence of cyclic mastalgia is associated with changes in hormonal levels.
+This type of disorder affects more than 2/3 of women, usually of young reproductive age, although similar complaints are known in postmenopausal women receiving hormonal replacement therapy.

 2. Acyclic mastalgia - the occurrence of chest pain not associated with the menstrual cycle.
 This type of disorder usually affects women over 40 years of age.